ItsHypers/hypixel-trackers/CollectionSkillTracker/README.md

 - change the skill to your selected skill

+- Change the cooldown to what you want (in seconds) (anything above 100 is recommended)

 If you dont want to track a collection, leave it blank.
 If you dont want to track a skill, leave it blank.